Updated January 2020

 Provided you have opted-in, we may:

-- contact you to feedback on product & service improvement;
+- Contact you to feedback on product & service improvement; or

 To communicate with you.
 This may include:

-- Supporting you: This may include product support, technical support or website and My Trimax help.
+- Supporting you.
+This may include product support, technical support or website and Trimax web shop help.

 - To enhance our websites and services and develop new ones: For example, by tracking and monitoring your use of websites and services so we can keep improving, or by carrying out technical analysis of our websites and services so that we can optimise your user experience and provide you with more efficient tools.